K-medoids: Alternating optimization

 k-means-style Voronoi iteration tends to produce worse results, and exhibit "erratic behavior".
-Because it does not allow re-assigning points to other clusters while updating means it only explores a smaller search space.
+Because it does not allow reassigning points to other clusters while updating means it only explores a smaller search space.
 It can be shown that even in simple cases this heuristic finds inferior solutions the swap based methods can solve.

-Hierarchical Clustering
+Hierarchical clustering

 Multiple variants of hierarchical clustering with a "medoid linkage" have been proposed.
 The Minimum Sum linkage criterion directly uses the objective of medoids, but the Minimum Sum Increase linkage was shown to produce better results (similar to how Ward linkage uses the increase in squared error).
 Earlier approaches simply used the distance of the cluster medoids of the previous medoids as linkage measure, but which tends to result in worse solutions, as the distance of two medoids does not ensure there exists a good medoid for the combination.
 These approaches have a run time complexity of $O(n^3)$, and when the dendrogram is cut at a particular number of clusters k, the results will typically be worse than the results found by PAM.
 Hence these methods are primarily of interest when a hierarchical tree structure is desired.

-Other Algorithms
+Other algorithms

 Other approximate algorithms such as CLARA and CLARANS trade quality for runtime.
 CLARA applies PAM on multiple subsamples, keeping the best result.
+By setting the sample size to $O(\sqrt{N})$, a linear runtime (just as to k-means) can be achieved.
 CLARANS works on the entire data set, but only explores a subset of the possible swaps of medoids and non-medoids using sampling.
 BanditPAM uses the concept of multi-armed bandits to choose candidate swaps instead of uniform sampling as in CLARANS.